tudelft3d/3dfier/docs/pages/getting-started/installation.md

 ### 1. Running installers
 First you will need to download and install in their default directorties:
-1. [Visual Studio Community 2017](https://www.visualstudio.com/downloads/).
+1. [Visual Studio Community (2017 or later)](https://www.visualstudio.com/downloads/).
 Install at least the C++ part.
-1. [CMake](https://cmake.org/download/), download and install `Windows win64-x64 Installer`.
+1. [CMake (3.15 or later)](https://cmake.org/download/), download and install `Windows win64-x64 Installer`.
 Add variable to the PATH during installation.
-1. [Boost precompiled binaries](https://sourceforge.net/projects/boost/files/boost-binaries).
-Pick the latest version (`boost_1_71_0-msvc-14.0-64.exe` at the time of writing).
+1. [Boost precompiled binaries (1.71 or later)](https://sourceforge.net/projects/boost/files/boost-binaries).
+Pick the latest version.
 If you build on VS2015 get *mscv-14.0*, for VS2017 get *mscv-14.1*.
 Install boost using the installer.
-1. [OSGeo4W](https://trac.osgeo.org/osgeo4w), download the [64-bit installer](http://download.osgeo.org/osgeo4w/osgeo4w-setup-x86_64.exe).
-From this package you will need to install at least GDAL.
+1. [OSGeo4W (with GDAL 2.3.0 or later)](https://trac.osgeo.org/osgeo4w), download the [64-bit installer](http://download.osgeo.org/osgeo4w/osgeo4w-setup-x86_64.exe).
+From this package you will need to install at least the GDAL package.
-1. [CGAL](https://github.com/CGAL/cgal/releases), download `CGAL-4.12-Setup.exe` and install.
+1. [CGAL (4.12 or later)](https://github.com/CGAL/cgal/releases), download `CGAL-4.12-Setup.exe` (or newer) and install.
 Select *GMP and MPFR precompiled libs*, *Environment variables to set CGAL_DIR* and *Add CGAL/auxilary/gmp/lib to the PATH* during setup.

 ### 2. Compilation of dependencies
 Next, we need to download and compile Yaml-cpp and LAStools.

 #### Yaml-cpp
-Download [yaml-cpp 0.5.3](https://github.com/jbeder/yaml-cpp/releases) and extract to e.g. `C:\dev\yaml-cpp`.
+Download [yaml-cpp (0.5.3 or later)](https://github.com/jbeder/yaml-cpp/releases) and extract to e.g. `C:\dev\yaml-cpp`.
 There are two options of getting the Visual Studio project files using CMake:

 1. using CMake GUI ([tutorial here](https://cmake.org/runningcmake/)).